 “If my client has an indemnity policy, I am protected through that”

-Your client’s policy will protect themselves for the results of your services or advice, but you may still be exposed to claim if they incur a loss as a result of your services.
+Your client’s policy will protect themselves for the results of your services or advice, but you may still be exposed to claims if they incur a loss as a result of your services.
 This is unless you are explicitly named on their policy as being covered or if there are specific policy terms and conditions that would provide cover for your activities.

 Furthermore, as a subcontractor your work may contribute to the output of a larger company.
 It is important to bear in mind that, if that company suffers a loss as a result of your actions, their insurance company is within its rights to claim against you for your part in that loss.